Tyler Seguin: Dallas Stars (2013–present)

-After blocking a shot on March 12, 2020, one of the final games before the suspension of the regular NHL season, Seguin suffered two tears in his right vastus lateralis muscle.
+After blocking a shot on March 12, 2020, one of the final games before the cancelation of the last three weeks of the 2019–20 season due to the COVID-19 pandemic protocols, Seguin suffered two tears in his right vastus lateralis muscle.
 He chose to refrain from lower body workouts during the league pause in the hopes that the injury would resolve itself.
+He finished the season playing all 69 games and recording 17 goals, 33 assists and 50 points.
+His 33 assists and 50 points were most on the team.
 On July 29, during a practice before the Stars' exhibition game against the Nashville Predators, Seguin felt a "pop" in his hip that also caused pain in his knee.
-After playing through the 2020 Stanley Cup playoffs, scoring only two goals in 26 games, Seguin was told that he had completely torn his acetabular labrum.
-Due to restrictions surrounding the COVID-19 pandemic, Seguin's surgery was repeatedly delayed.
-Seguin received a right hip arthroscopy and labral repair on November 2, 2020.
+After playing through the 2020 playoffs, scoring only two goals in 26 games while making it to the 2020 Stanley Cup Finals and losing in six games to the Tampa Bay Lightning, Seguin was told that he had completely torn his acetabular labrum.
+Due to restrictions surrounding the ongoing pandemic, Seguin's surgery was repeatedly delayed.
+Seguin received a right hip arthroscopy and labral repair on November 2.
 The expected timeline for his rehabilitation and recovery was subsequently adjusted from four to five months, due to the severity of the injury.

-Seguin returned to play on May 3, 2021, scoring a goal in the Stars' 5–4 overtime loss against the Florida Panthers.
+Seguin was activated from the injured reserve on May 3, 2021 making his debut that day and scoring a goal in the Stars' 5–4 overtime loss against Spencer Knight of the Florida Panthers.
+Played three games in the COVID-19 shortened 2020–21 season and recorded two goals and no assists for two points as the Stars missed the playoffs by four points.

+On March 22, 2022, Seguin scored his 300th goal in a 5–3 win over the Edmonton Oilers on Oilers' goaltender Mikko Koskinen.
+Seguin finished the 2021–22 season with 24 goals and 25 assists for 49 points as the Stars returned to the playoffs as a result of their seventh seed finish but the Stars would fall in seven games in the first round to the second-seeded Calgary Flames.
+In the series, Seguin recorded two goals and assists for four points in all seven games.
+After the series ended, it was revealed that Seguin played through a broken foot suffered in Game 1 of the series.